 Blepharitis is a common inflammatory condition that affects the eyelids and may be associated with a bacterial infection, a generalized condition involving dry, flaky skin (seborrheic dermatitis) or acne rosacea.
 Though not contagious, Blepharitis is usually chronic but can easily be treated with proper daily eyelid hygiene.

-- Anterior Blepharitis affects the outer lids and normally occurs when a build-up of excess oil produced by the meibomian glands develops, creating a breeding ground for bacteria.
+- Anterior Blepharitis affects the outer lids and normally occurs when a build-up or excess of oil is produced by the meibomian glands creating a breeding ground for bacteria.

-- Posterior Blepharitis/Meibomian Gland Dysfunction (MGD) develops when the meibomian glands become inflamed and a thick, paste-like substance (meibum) is secreted or no oil is produced at all.
+- Posterior Blepharitis develops when the meibomian glands become inflamed and a thick, paste-like substance (meibum) is secreted or no oil is produced at all.

 Common symptoms (which may vary): itching, burning, scratchiness, foreign body sensation, excessive tearing, crusty scaling around the eyelashes, especially upon waking.

 Options for care: Regular use of OCuSOFT eyelid cleansers to gently remove oil and debris from your eyelids will help control these symptoms.
 To reduce ocular surface inflammation, anti-inflammatory therapies such as oral doxycycline may be prescribed.